lr-emmacg/liferay-environment-composer/README.markdown

-# liferay-workspace-docker-environments
+# Liferay Environment Composer

-A collection of docker-compose configurations for re-creating different Liferay environments
+Tools for re-creating different Liferay environments and sharing those environments with others, built on Liferay Workspace and Docker Compose.

 ## Quick start